pillarsacademy/pillarsacademy.github.io/give/sponsorship.md

 Academy Website- 2 Months
 Pillars’ Compassion Bulletin Board in OCIF Masjid</center>

-<center>*Our Video Newsletter is sent out via email, multiple social media outlets, and posted on Youtube</center>
+<center>*Your logo will be displayed as a sponsor at the end of our Monthly Video Newsletter.
+Our Video Newsletter is sent out via email, multiple social media outlets, and posted on Youtube. </center>

 ###<center>Sponsorship via Donations of Any Amount or Donations of Products or Services</center>